ziyadkadekara/Installing-PyOpenGL-windows/README.md

 Install python in your system windows 10/11 preferred. for python 3.8.0 : https://www.python.org/ftp/python/3.8.0/python-3.8.0-amd64.exe
+while install select add to PATH option in the installing interface.

+After Installing Restart your system.

 If you have already installed then check for your python version